Interpersonal compatibility

-Interpersonal compatibility or interpersonal matching is the long-term interaction between two or more individuals in terms of the ease and comfort of communication.
+Interpersonal compatibility or interpersonal matching is the ease and comfort of communication between two or more individuals.

 Existing concepts

 Although various concepts of interpersonal compatibility have existed from ancient times (see, e.g., Plato's Lysis), no general theory of interpersonal compatibility has been proposed in psychology.
 Existing concepts are contradictory in many details, beginning with the central point—whether compatibility is caused by matching psychological parameters or by their complementarity.
 At the same time, the idea of interpersonal compatibility is analyzed in non-scientific fields (see, e.g., Astrological compatibility).

 Among existing psychological tools for studying and/or measuring interpersonal compatibility, the following are noteworthy: